av1v3k/learn_flutter/README.md

 Try using a subtype, or removing the keyword 'const'.

 The above error occurred while calling <Result> Widget with const prepended.

+NOTE: To wrap a widget with another widget, Flutter + VSCode has a shortcut,

+MACOS: Command + .